Jamie-Behan/Indicator_Visualizations/README.md

 ### **3. "Table" folder containing code and information regarding table building process for the RStudio 2022 table competition.**

-- This table is included in this repository as it uses publicacly available ecosystem indicator data, as used in the app.
+- This table is included in this repository as it uses publicly available ecosystem indicator data, as used in the app.
   -   The information in this folder is not necessary to run the app, as it is an adjacent project.